m4c0/Quake/readme.md

 advocating for specific technologies - I just love C++17, CMake and OpenGL 3.3, and I want some silly project to kill time.

+There's also a great deal of code tagged as "Quake 2".
+Those will be deleted because I'm focusing on Quake 1.

+Currently, I'll try to keep multiplatform by usign C++'s STL API.
+Eventually I may think about doing proper multiplatform as interest grows.

 # Original README

 This is the complete source code for winquake, glquake, quakeworld, and